email marketing frequency best practices for 2022 100 (1)

 Consequences of under-emailing

-Determining the ideal number of emails to send is very tough.
-In search of making it as accurate as possible, most email marketers make a common mistake.
+In the quest for accuracy, most email marketers make a common mistake.
 They often lower the number of emails so much that it affects them negatively.

-Under-emailing or sending less than enough emails can –
+Under-emailing or sending fewer than enough emails can:

-• Reduce the customer’s interest: Customers expect email from you on a regular interval.
+• Reduce the customer’s interest: Customers expect emails from you at a regular interval.
 If you fail to provide relevant content regularly, your subscribers might lose interest in your brand.

 • Lessen the inbox presence: If your email frequency gets too low, the subscribers may not recognize your company or might forget why they subscribe to your campaign in the first place.

-• Affect the sender reputation: Spam filters often recognize infrequent emails from a particular email address.
-If you send emails infrequently, it might hamper your sender reputation and increase the chances of your emails going to spam.
+• Affect the sender’s reputation: Spam filters often recognize infrequent emails from a particular email address.
+If you send emails infrequently, it might hamper your sender reputation.

 • Unhelpful data for list cleaning: Email list cleaning is vital for maintaining the effectiveness of your email list.
 If you aren’t consistently sending emails, you won’t be able to identify abandoned email addresses, and hence, it’ll be harder to remove idle email addresses.